Legal Help for Victims of Child Head Injuries

 Child Head Injury Attorneys

 Unfortunately‚ many head injuries are due to someone else’s negligence.
 If your child has suffered a traumatic brain injury‚ you may be entitled to full compensation for his or her medical expenses‚ rehabilitation‚ pain and suffering‚ and more.
-The San Diego child injury attorneys at Jurewitz Law Group have the experience and resources to help ensure that the party responsible for your child’s injury is held accountable.
+The San Diego child injury attorneys at the Jurewitz Personal Injury Law Group have the experience and resources to help ensure that the party responsible for your child’s injury is held accountable.
 To schedule a free consultation‚ contact us today at (888) 233-5020.